|

 also increasingly coming to organize themselves on a transnational

-basis of considerable scope, via such organs of the United Nations,
+basis of considerable scope, via such organs as the United Nations,

 through their own regional and hemispheric confederations, and via